Lengthy CBSE Exam 2026? Know How to Attempt Paper in 3 Hours

 Tips to Attempt Lengthy CBSE Exam 2026

-The Central Board of Secondary Education will conduct the board exams in February-March 2026.
+The Central Board of Secondary Education will administer the 10th and 12th standard exams starting from February 17, 2026.
 The CBSE Board exams are an integral part of students' academic journey.
 So, they must prepare well for the exams, remember all the instructions, and manage their time efficiently to maximise their performance.

 Tips to Attempt a Lengthy CBSE Board Exam Paper